 Now that individuals are for the most part social distancing at home, our clients are moving into a new phase (our new normal) of marketing and communications.
 At the same time that many are already anticipating significant losses, they recognize the need to keep their audiences engaged.
 We’ve reached a saturation point in talking about coronavirus.
 So now what?
 Is it business as usual in a marketing sense, or is there a shift?

-While this is a challenging time for small business, we see an opportunity to connect with your clients and customers.
+While this is a challenging time for small businesses, we see an opportunity to connect with your clients and customers.

 Messaging and Core Values